 - Travel insurance

-- Entrance fees to the Moon Parties on Koh Pha Ngan
+- Entry fee to moon parties on Koh Pha Ngan

-- Entrance fee to the Grand Palace during the Bangkok tour
+- Entry fee to the Grand Palace in Bangkok

 - Optional activities